uggla/rust-gopher-friend-cli/articles/article_02.md

 The idea is to move the get_gopher() function into a module.
 The benefits will be to:
-* reduce the size of main.
+* Reduce the size of main.
-* better separate things.
+* Better separate things.
-* module will improve code reusability.
+* Module will improve code reusability.

 First, we need to create a gopher.rs file in our src directory.
 Then we move the error definitions and the get_gopher() function.
 ```rust